 Note: This figure shows estimates of cohort trends and 95% confidence intervals for convergence of other countries' preferences to those of a given reference country.
 An observation is a dyadic pair between the reference country and one of 74 countries per birth decade.
 The dependent variable is the absolute dyadic difference in standard deviations of age-corrected patience (Panel a), the absolute dyadic difference in standard deviations of age-corrected willingness to take risks (Panel b), the absolute dyadic difference in standard deviations of age-corrected prosociality (Panel d).
-All specifications include dyadic difference in standard deviations of age-corrected prosociality (Panel d).
-All specifications include dyadic fixed effects and control for economic development at the time of birth.
+All specifications include dyad fixed effects and control for economic development at the time of birth.
 Confidence intervals are based on standard errors that are two-way clustered for both countries in dyadic pairs.

-Figure 5 .28: Preference heterogeneity across cohorts by country: Standard deviations
+Figure S.28: Preference heterogeneity across cohorts by country: Standard deviations